tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 Hobby instances have limited compute (0.25 CPU & 1GiB RAM) and storage (10GiB).
 Users may upgrade to a paid instance to increase storage or compute.

-### Idle instances are automatically paused
+### Idle Hobby instances are automatically paused

-In order to avoid wasting resources, *idle* Hobby tier instances in unpaid organizations are automatically paused.
+In order to avoid wasting resources, *idle* Hobby tier instances are automatically paused.

 A Hobby tier instance is paused under these conditions:

 - More than 2 days old
 - Has not been connected to for over 24 hours
 - Has not been unpaused in the last 24 hours
-- Is not a member of a paid organization

 ## Contact Support